AdriiLosii/Sistemas_empotrados/README.md

 # Sistemas_empotrados
-All files from the 'G4112229 Sistemas encaixados' subject (Robotics Degree, USC).
+All files from the 'G4112229 Sistemas empotrados' subject (Robotics Degree, USC).